-NREL as the lead institution will house a number of the core components of the ARIES platform (e.g., computing and storage to support DRTS, some HIL deployments, and connectivity to ESnet via BiSON).
-Given the collaborative nature of the project, the primary participants at INL, NETL, ORNL, PNNL, and SNL will also contribute resources that can be viewed as remote.
+NREL as the lead institution will house the core components of the ARIES platform (e.g., computing and storage to support DRTS, some HIL deployments, and connectivity to ESnet via BiSON).
+Given the collaborative nature of the project, additional resources will be engaged remotely that reside at the primary participants INL, NETL, ORNL, PNNL, and SNL.
 Collaboration will be facilitated by the networking connectivity aspects, and each laboratory will have different policies and methods for accessing ARIES through this shared resource.